- Recognize family-centered practice as a key component of managing your family child care program.

 Use the resources in this section to learn more about working with families.
-After reading the resources and completing the activity, meet with your trainer, coach, or family child care administrator to discuss ways to implement some of these ideas in your work with diverse families and families with children with special needs.
+After reading the resources and completing the activity, meet with your trainer, coach, or family child care administrator to discuss ways to implement some of these ideas in your work with diverse families and families with children with dis/abilities.

 The activity, Family Engagement with Diverse Families, provides a resource you can use to brainstorm ideas on how to engage with diverse families in a sensitive, thoughtful manner.